 Q: My dog gets her rabies shot in June this year.
 When I apply for my license it says "The rabies shot for a dog must be valid through October 31st of the licensing year."
 Does that mean I can't join the dog park until after she gets her rabies shot in June because I can't get a current year license?

 A: What you need to do is have your veterinarian complete the "Rabies Exempt Certificate."
 Submit that with your license application.
 Click here for the "Rabies Exempt Cerificate."

 Q: So how big is the pond?

 A: It is about 20 feet by 30 feet and 4 feet deep.
 Dogs may swim in the pond!
 There is a small stone water fall which is part of the filtration system.
 We have a UV light which helps with bacteria and we also use several all-natural additives (such as barley straw) to help with algae.
 While there are no fish, we do have a few frogs.
 The pump/filtration system is in use when the temperatures are consistently above freezing.
 The pond is completely drained and cleaned every other year.
-The next deep clean of the pond is scheduled for March 29, 2021.
+The pond was deep cleaned on March 29, 2021.

-Click here to see a short video on the "Big Pond Clean Up of 2019"
+Click here to see a short video (less than a minute) on the "Big Pond Clean Up of 2021"

 Q: Is there algae in the pond and what do you do to control it?

 A: Yes there is algae in our pond.
 Algae blooms happen due to conditions such as ample sunlight, excess nutrients.
 However, we do a many things to control the algae.
 First we keep our water moving with a aerating pump and we have a UV clarifier to kill bacteria.
 Next we add several PET FRIENDLY products to control the algae including algaecide, barley straw and a product which is a blend of microbes.
 All of this will control (not remove) algae.